kuhn-ruess/cmdbsyncer-docs/docs/basics/rewrite_attributes.md

 ```

 Split example 127.0.0.1/24:
-The String would split at /, result would ['127.0.0.1', '24']
+The string would split at /, result would ['127.0.0.1', '24']
 From there it would pick the first (0) index, new value would be: 127.0.0.1

 ## Create a New Attribute
-If you specify a not existing attribute as "old_attribute_name", it will be created as a new Attribute.
-Of course, all Overwrite Options can be used for the value, so you could create a new
+If you specify a nonexistent attribute as "old_attribute_name", it will be created as a new attribute.
+Of course, all overwrite options can be used for the value, so you could create a new
-attribute which contains the value of multiple other attributes.
+attribute that contains the value of multiple other attributes.

+## Special Variables
+If you're using conditions with regex, or startswith, etc., you normally don't know which was actually the matching attribute.

+Two special Jinja placeholders can help you.

+- FIRST_MATCHING_TAG: Tag Name of the Attribute that made the condition match
+- FIRST_MATCHING_VALUE: The actual Value of the Host's Attribute that made the condition match